The name is distinctive, the boots are unique and if you wear them right, you’re sure to be a stylish chap.

 What are chukka boots?

-Chukka boots have a rounded toe box and a unique open lacing, with no more than two or three eyelets on each side.
+Chukka boots are always ankle length with a rounded toe box and a unique open lacing, and no more than two or three eyelets on each side.
 The thin sole makes them incredibly light and more suitable for downtime between polo games, than for manual labour.

 Traditionally, chukka boots would have been made from calfskin suede leather.
 As time has gone on and the availability of other materials has increased, you can now buy Chukka boots in varying materials such as canvas and even alligator, meaning more flexibility for different occasions.

 There are several theories about where the name Chukka came from, and like Chelsea boots, most of these ideas come from the world of equestrian sport.
-“Chukkers” are periods of play in polo, and it is believed that players would wear thin soled, lightweight boots in their downtime, hence why the name was attributed to the sport.
+“Chukkers” are periods of play in polo, and it is believed that players would wear thin soled, lightweight boots in their downtime.

-The main one is that the former has a crepe sole, whereas chukkas have a leather sole.
+The main difference is that the desert boot has a crepe sole, whereas chukkas have a leather sole.
 So if you want a boot with more grip, go for its closely related desert boot instead.

 Chelsea boots are another popular ankle height footwear option, and are a better option for a more formal occasion.
 Just like chukka boots, it’s a good idea to wear trousers that show your ankle, as the elasticated gusset is a key detail of Chelsea boots.